Authentic Buffalo Nickel Coin Button Shank Back, 7/8" USA #SW-31

-Domed, 7/8" diameter, shank back.
-Approx. 7/8".
+Domed, 7/8" diameter or slightly less, shank back.
 USA.
 (We also carry the same button made in reverse; buffalo inside, Indian image showing in front.
 For that button, click here).

 This coin was made from Cupronickel, which per Wikipedia is also known as copper-nickel, and is an alloy of copper that contains nickel and strengthening elements, such as iron and manganese.
 Despite its high copper content, cupronickel is silver in colour.